 “I remember going through the gates shortly after our men had gone through, and I saw the walking dead.
 I saw human beings who had been beaten, starved and tortured.
 They were standing there, skin and bones, dressed in striped pajamas.
 They had skeletal faces with deep-set eyes.
 They had sores on their bodies.
 One man held out his hands, and they were webbed together with scabs due to malnutrition.

-“Something happened with I walked through the gates.
+“Something happened when I walked through the gates.
 My blinders came off.
 My tunnel vision dissipated.
 And I began to realize that human suffering is not delegated just to me and mine.
 Human suffering touches everybody.
 All people can suffer.”